segundofarina/HomeHelper/webapp/src/main/webapp/resources/adminTemplate/vendors/bootstrap-datetimepicker/docs/Options.md

 #### disabledDates(dates)

-Takes an `[` `string` or `Date` or `moment` `]` of values and disallows the user to select those days.
+Takes an `[` `string` or `Date` or `moment` `]` of values and disallows the client to select those days.
 Setting this takes precedence over `options.minDate`, `options.maxDate` configuration.
 Also calling this function removes the configuration of options.enabledDates if such exist.

 **Note:** These values are matched with `Day` granularity.